My daughter, a gluten-intolerant 2nd-degree black belt, loves these chocolate brownies!

 We all know how expensive and challenging it can be to bake for friends and family who are gluten-intolerant.
 When my daughter was diagnosed a couple of years ago, we frantically searched for recipes that were affordable—as well as good, quick, and easy to make.

 Our task was made even more difficult by the fact that we are orthodox Jews.
 On Sabbath and Holy Days, we must prepare cake and bread that is made from one of the "five grains" (wheat, barley, spelt, rye, and oats).
 Most of the recipes we found call for "gluten-free flour," which tends to be blends of rice, potato, tapioca, etc.

-Gluten-free oat flour is outrageously expensive here (about $9-10 for 500 grams).
+Gluten-free oat flour is outrageously expensive here (about $9 to $10 for 500 grams).
 When I figured out this recipe (based on an amalgamation of two others), which uses a small amount of oat flour that goes a long way, we were thrilled.
 And, it turns out, my daughter loves the result.

 - Originally, we made these brownies with three eggs, but now we use only two.
-I suggest making the recipe according to instructions the first time, then modify it to your liking.
+I suggest making the recipe according to instructions the first time, then modifying it to your liking.

 - I melt my chocolate in the microwave because it's fast and easy.
 Any method you use, however, is OK.